-Affordable Market Characteristics that will influence Housing Type the use of funds available for housing type Tenant Based The market analysis suggests there are enough total units for every Rental Assistance household in Springfield; however, the housing is not affordable to the (TBRA) population.
-TBRA increases the number of units affordable to households who may not earn a living wage.
-TBRA for Non- The NLIHC Out of Reach study indicates that mean monthly SSI payment is Homeless Special \$885 per month, meaning an individual with income only from SSI can Needs only afford rent of \$266 per month.
+Affordable Market Characteristics that will influence Housing Type the use of funds available for housing type Tenant Based The market analysis suggests there are enough total units for every househol Rental Assistance in Springfield; however, the housing is not affordable to the population.
+TBRA (TBRA) increases the number of units affordable to households who may not earn a living wage.
+TBRA for Non- The NLIHC Out of Reach study indicates that mean monthly SSI payment is \$885 Homeless Special per month, meaning an individual with income only from SSI can only afford Needs rent of \$266 per month.
 Springfield does not have fair market rent units at that rent level, so an individual with SSI needs a housing subsidy to be able to afford housing.
 Persons living with HIV/AIDS are particularly vulnerable to illness without stable housing, so the City uses HOPWA funds to provide TBRA to this population.
 New Unit Springfield has sufficient number of units for the total number of Production households.
 New units are developed as part of overall neighborhood revitalization plans.
 Rehabilitation Data from the City's code enforcement efforts and input from stakeholders and residents makes clear the City's stock of aged housing suffers from numerous conditions issues.
 There is a need for housing rehabilitation for both renters and homeowners.
-Acquisition, Springfield's homeownership market is relatively affordable, with low- and including moderate-income households able to purchase homes and build equity, preservation with monthly payments comparable to or less than rent.
-Owners of low- income housing with expiring use restrictions are willing to preserve affordability, but often need to recapitalize units to improve conditions.
+Acquisition, Springfield's homeownership market is relatively affordable, with low- and including moderate-income households able to purchase homes and build equity, with preservation monthly payments comparable to or less than rent.
+Owners of low-inc housing with expiring use restrictions are willing to preserve affordability, but often need to recapitalize units to improve conditions.
 This recapitalization may include acquisition by a new corporate entity.